-Upland Junior High School has established procedures in the following areas.
-Expulsion, suspension, and truancy data are reported on SARC.
+Hillside High School has established procedures in the following areas: Expulsion, suspension and truancy data are reported on ConApp Part 1 of SARC.
 There are also established procedures to inventory and access student records.

-Upland Junior High School maintains a copy of the district's sexual harassment policy in the main office/principal's office and the policy is available on request.
+Hillside High School maintains a copy of the district's sexual harassment policy in the main office/principal's office and the policy is available on request.
+Additionally, a notice summarizing this sexual harassment policy appears in the mandated notices that are distributed at the beginning of the school year to all parents and pupils.